aosabook/500lines/pedometer/chapter.md

 The array allows us to store a data series signal, as each element represents acceleration at a point in time.
 Defining the array elements as hashes gives us the ability to easily access an acceleration in a direction using one of the keys above.

 These three tasks are all related to taking input data, and parsing and processing it to get it to a state where our resulting signal is clean enough for us to count steps.
 Due to this relationship, it makes sense to combine these tasks into one class.
-We'll call it a **Parser**.
+We'll call it a **Processor**.

-## The Parser Class
+## The Processor Class

 ~~~~~~~
-class Parser
+class Processor

   GRAVITY_COEFF = {
     alpha: [1, -1.979133761292768, 0.979521463540373],